AleMorales9011/ForgeWare/006-DOCKER SWARM/README.md

 ```
 # Master
-This script initializes a Docker Swarm cluster in manager mode and generates a join token for worker nodes.
+This script also runs in the vagrant file.
+It initializes a Docker Swarm cluster in manager mode and generates a join token for worker nodes.
 The script stores the join token in a file on the manager node.

 ```ruby